JonmarCorpuz/SecondBrain/Google Cloud/Cloud Filestore.md

 Google's Filestore is a high-performance and fully managed shared file storage that can be attached to multiple VM instances

+* Based on the Network File System storage system
 * Provisioned based on the specified capacity
 * Supports the NFSv3 protocol
 * Suitable for high performance workloads